SangunPark96/9.3-Portfolio-Website-Project/README.md

 To use just load the page and immediately it will generate the top story at the moment on the left hand side of the page.
 On the right is a search form that will allow users to enter any particular topic and the page will generate the top 3 stories, as well as another image that allows the user to jump to the source article.

+I plan on developing this further once we delve into the backend to then properly be able to secure API_keys, from the documentation i can read, it is impossible to deploy without actually creating our own backend.
+This will be an ongoing project that allows me to further develop my web dev skills.